-Sugar-Chelated Iron for Quick Greening of Lawns and Plants
+Sugar-Chelated Liquid Iron for Quick Greening of Lawns and Plants

 6% Iron .80% Manganese .75% Nitrogen

-Iron (Fe) is a vital micro-nutrient required by plants in order to form chlorophyll.
-And chlorophyll is what gives plants their green color.
-Iron deficiency occurs when there is either not enough iron in the soil, or the iron is tied up and unavailable do to high pH (alkaline soil), or poor aeration.
-It can also be induced by an over-abundance of calcium in the soil or an over-application of lime. *
+Iron (Fe) is a vital micro-nutrient required by plants in order to form chlorophyll, and chlorophyll is what gives plants their green color.
+Iron deficiency occurs when there is either not enough iron in the soil, or the iron is tied up and unavailable due to high pH (alkaline soil), or poor aeration.
+It can also be induced by an over-abundance of calcium in the soil or an over-application of lime.*

 Iron chlorosis is the name of the condition found in plants that are iron deficient.
 It is one of the most common micro-nutrient problems of ornamentals, shrubs, vines, small fruits, and trees.
 Leaves of affected plants are yellow, light green, or white with distinct green veins.